mikereinhold/i3status-helpers/README.md

 ### FontAwesome
 To really make i3status have a nice effect for volume and microphone control, you'll want to use FontAwesome (https://fortawesome.github.io/Font-Awesome/).

 If FontAwesome is in your distro's package manager, then just go ahead and install it from there.
 Otherwise, download the font from the FontAwesome website and copy the fontawesome-webfont.ttf to a new folder in /usr/share/fonts.
 For example: /usr/share/fonts/fontawesome/fontawesome-webfont.ttf.
+If you can see the FontAwesome icons in the config file entries later on in this file, then you know you have FontAwesome installed correctly!

 If you don't want to use FontAwesome, that's ok I guess - just be sure to change the icon codes to something else, otherwise you'll just get a nice little rectangle in your status bar.